 Divorce is more than a dissolution of marriage.
 It’s also a division of a shared home and all the appliances, furnishings, and keepsakes within.
 Places hold memories and many objects carry sentimental value — potentially a decent monetary value, too.
 What’s the best way to separate the household and everything it contains?
 How can you and your soon-to-be ex divide real estate and your shared belongings fairly and with as little stress as possible?

 As with all parts of divorce, it takes some compartmentalization and grace as you decide what to do with your shared possessions.
-Here’s how to navigate splitting up your household, from high-value items to sentimental objects to the house itself.
+Here’s how to navigate splitting up your real estate, from the house itself to the assets from any property sale.

 How to Divide Real Estate: Equitable Property Distribution During Divorce